 A survey of material common to all advanced study of mathematics, including elements of formal logic, axiomatic set theory, induction, relations, functions, cardinality, and various other topics in discrete mathematics.
 This course is specifically intended to serve both as a transition to upper-division mathematics courses and also as a survey of some areas of mathematics important for future teachers of mathematics and related fields.
-Prerequisite: Calculus I (MTH-135) or consent of instructor.
+Prerequisite: Calculus I (MTH-135) or Computational Linear Algebra (MTH-165) or consent of instructor.

 MTH-255 Calculus III